boazbk/tcs/lec_11_running_time.md

 > ### {.exercise title="Alternative characterization of $\mathbf{P}$" #Palternativeex}
 Prove that for every $F:\{0,1\}^* \rightarrow \{0,1\}$, $F\in \mathbf{P}$ if and only if there exists a polynomial time NAND-TM program $P$ such that $P(1^n)$ outputs a NAND-CIRC program  $Q_n$ that computes the restriction of $F$ to $\{0,1\}^n$.

-## Bibliographical notes
+## Bibliographical notes {#bibnotesrunningtime }

-^[TODO: add reference to best algorithm for longest path - probably the Bjorklund algorithm]
+Some lower bounds for single-tape Turing machines are given in [@maass1985combinatorial].

+For defining efficiency in the  $\lambda$ calculus, one needs to be careful about the order of application of the reduction steps, which can matter for computational efficiency, see for example [this paper](https://lmcs.episciences.org/1627).

 ## Further explorations